-So, we recommend focussing first on the big-ticket items; those with repair costs of $2,000 or more.
+So, we recommend focusing first on the big-ticket items: those with repair costs of $2,000 or more.
 And, if you purchase the home, focus on repairing or replacing these items first.

 In the event that your home inspection report highlights significant problems, one way to recoup the initial inspection cost is to reduce your offer, or make your offer contingent that repairs are completed before the sale closes.
 To protect yourself against the possibility of deficiencies that might seriously affect your decision to purchase a home, consider making your offer conditional upon a satisfactory home inspection.

 We’ve mentioned several times that home inspections are relatively comprehensive.
 While this is true, home inspectors are bound by certain rules.
 For instance, home inspections are purely visual.
 Inspectors are not allowed to move furniture or cause damage to any part of the home when looking for issues.
 This means that your home inspector won’t know if there’s a problem inside the drywall or under the carpets, for example.
 It’s also worth keeping in mind that a home can’t fail an inspection.

 In a market that’s largely unregulated, it may be worth getting the opinion of a second home inspector.
 Even within regulated provinces, buyers shouldn’t expect the skill and experience level of all home inspectors to be uniform.
 It’s always possible that an inspector might miss something important.
 To avoid possible conflicts of interest, hire and pay your own home inspector to work on your behalf, rather than home inspection companies chosen by (or with close links to) the seller, listing agent, property management company, or any person/organization involved in the selling process.
 If you’re working with a buying agent, you can ask them for a trusted recommendation.